shiventi/vercel-shield/README.md

 Your middleware can then access them safely like this: `process.env.MY_WORKER_SECRET`.

+## Roadmap: Universal Protection

+The current solution is a TypeScript middleware, providing a critical, immediate defense for the Next.js ecosystem.

+The long-term vision for Vercel Shield is to evolve into a **universal, framework security layer** capable of protecting **any application** on Vercel, including those written in Python, Go, Ruby, and other languages.

+Contributions and ideas are always welcome.

 ## License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.